djplaner/canvas-collections/docs/reference/conceptual-model/representations/collections-only.md

 # Collections Only

-The following animated image shows the above course configured with Canvas Collections so that its 13 modules are organised into three collections: _Why?_, _What?_, and _How?_.
+The following animated image shows the [same vanilla Canvas course](overview.md#vanilla-canvas) configured with Canvas Collections so that its 13 modules are organised into three collections: _Why?_, _What?_, and _How?_.

 In this example, each collection is using the _Collections Only_ representation.
 This is the bare minimum Collections' representation, which modifies the Canvas modules page to include: